redibox/trend/README.md

 ### Usage

-The examples below assume `Trend` as a reference to `RediBox.hooks.trend`.
+The examples below assume `Trend` as a reference to `RediBox.hooks.trend`

 We also use `trend` as a easier term for `distribution` and `item` instead of `bin`.